giantswarm/docs/src/content/tutorials/connectivity/ingress/configuration/index.md

 __Warning__:

-Please do not edit any of the other ingress NGINX controller related ConfigMaps.
+Please don't edit any of the other ingress nginx controller related ConfigMaps.

 Only the user ConfigMap is safe to edit.